bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 She looked out the window.

-"Yeh in a hurry today?" she asked him.
+"yeh' in a hurry today?" she asked him.
 "Meet'n someone?"

 That was borderline rhetorical, but a nice gesture - he might be, but unlike other young adults who could get alcohol in the bars, Adrex never really enjoyed his time between the noisy crowd of mostly halflings who all seemed to have it out for his tail as soon as he turned just the slightest.